TristanDaCunhaX/TristanDaCunhaX/README.md

 - 👋  Hi, I’m @TristanDaCunhaX
-- 👀  I’m interested in cryptoart
+- 👀  I’m interested in generative art
-- 🌱  I’m currently experimenting in Processing and Python
+- 🌱  I’m currently experimenting with Processing, p5.js and Python

 <!---
 TristanDaCunhaX/TristanDaCunhaX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.